Addressing Doubt and Denial in the Classroom

 - conduct debates in class about whether climate change is happening (as opposed to issues about which there is a genuine scientific debate or policy issues that aren’t decidable by the science alone)

-- use or invite guest speakers to misrepresent climate science
+- use supplementary materials that promote climate change denial or invite guest speakers to misrepresent climate science

 If you are being pressured not to teach about climate change or to teach “both sides” by a parent, colleague, administrator, or anyone else, get in touch with NCSE and we may be able to help.